-no one was to come into the gate of the king while wearing sackcloth (ULT)
+no one was to come into the gate of the king while wearing sackcloth (ULT) no one who was wearing sackcloth was allowed inside the king's gate (UST)

-Alternate translation: "But no one who was wearing sackcloth was allowed inside the palace gates" If your readers would misunderstand this, you can put this information first in the verse because it explains why Mordecai waited outside.
+If your readers would misunderstand this, you can put this information first in the verse because it explains why Mordecai waited outside.
 See the UST.
-(See: Connect - Reason-and-Result Relationship )
+Alternate translation: "But no one who was wearing sackcloth was allowed inside the palace gates" (See: Connect - Reason-and-Result Relationship)